tony-pelton/spring-boot/README.md

 Then the 'command' server.
 For right now, this only needs to be running when, well, you need to issue commands.
 As of this writing, it has a couple of commands that are used to bootstrap some data into the system.

+The command server knows two commands right now.
+Type 'help' to see them.

+Once discovery is warmed up, run the 'load-books' and 'load-users' commands to to get some fake data loaded.

+You have to have run 'load-users' in order to login to the webapp.

+### Notes

+* if you want the Gemini integration to work, add your own apikey to the application.yml for the integration service.